 Get ready to travel back in time to ancient Baku.
 Visit the rock art engravings of Gobustan (UNESCO).
 Leaving Baku, we drive 296km over mountainous countryside to Sheki.
-En route, we stop at Daribaba Mausoleum, Shemakha which serves as the former capital of Shirvan Khanate, Djuma Mosque and the royal mausoleum of Yeddi Gumbaz.
+Enroute, we will make stops at Diri Baba Mausoleum, Shemakha which serves as the former capital of Shirvan Khanate, Djuma Mosque and the royal mausoleum of Yeddi Gumbaz.

-After visiting Sheki Khan Palace (UNESCO), we cross the border into Georgia.
-We will visit the 18th century royal town of Signaghi, surrounded the region’s longest defensive walls with 23 towers, as well as the Bodbe Nunnery.
-Continue to the Kakheti wine region, famous as the birthplace of winemaking dating back to 8th century BC with the ancient Qvevri technique still in place today.
-End with wine tasting and delicious local dinner at your Tsinandali hotel.
+Next, proceed to the Kakheti wine region, famous as the birthplace of winemaking dating back to 8th century BC with the ancient Qvevri technique still in place today.
+End the day with wine tasting and delicious local dinner at your Tsinandali hotel.

 Enjoy a leisure morning before driving towards Tbilisi to meet the main group for lunch in a restaurant.
 The rest of today’s itineraries will be the same as per Day 1 on the main itinerary.

 Tbilisi Marriott Hotel • Rooms Hotel Kazbegi • Tufenkian Avan Dzoraget Hotel • The Alexander Yerevan, a Luxury Collection Hotel